amyj0rdan/ajak-final-project/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/maintainability)](https://codeclimate.com/github/codeclimate/codeclimate/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/a99a88d28ad37a79dbf6/test_coverage)](https://codeclimate.com/github/codeclimate/codeclimate/test_coverage)

-This is our final project at Makers Academy, to be presented 24/5/19.
+This is our final project at Makers Academy, presented at Demo Day on Friday 24 May 2019.

 Visit our web app, [Ajak Doodler](https://ajak-doodler.herokuapp.com/)!